Harikatha: History

-This is an ancient form that took current form during the Bhakti movement in around 12th century.
-Many famous Haridasa are Purandaradasa, Kanakadasa.
+This is an ancient form that took its current form during the Bhakti movement around the 12th century.
+Many famous Haridāsa are Purandara Dasa, Kanaka Dasa.

 The Telugu form of Harikatha originated in Coastal Andhra during the 19th century.
-Harikatha Kalakshepam is most prevalent in Andhra even now along with Burra katha.
+Harikatha Kalakshepam is most prevalent in Andhra even now along with Burra Katha.
 Haridasus going round villages singing devotional songs is an age-old tradition during Dhanurmaasam preceding Sankranti festival.
-Ajjada Adibhatla Narayana Dasu was the originator of the Telugu Harikatha tradition, and with his Kavyas and Prabandhas has made it a special art form.
+Ajjada Adibhatla Narayana Dasu was the originator of the Telugu Harikatha tradition, and with his Kāvyas and Prabandhas has made it a special art form.

 Style

 Harikatha involves the narration of a story, intermingled with various songs relating to the story.
-Usually, the narration involves numerous sub-plots and anecdotes, which are used to emphasize various aspects of the main story.
+Usually, the narration involves numerous subplots and anecdotes, which are used to emphasise various aspects of the main story.
 The main storyteller is usually assisted by one or more co-signers, who elaborate the songs and a Mridangam accompanist.
 The storyteller uses a pair of cymbals to keep the beat.

 Famous exponents

-Following Krishna Bhagavatar, other great exponents of this art form such as Pandit Lakshmanachar, Tirupazhanam Panchapakesa Bhagavatar, Mangudi Chidambara Bhagavatar, Muthiah Bhagavatar, Tiruvaiyyar Annasami Bhagavatar, Embar Srirangachariyar, Konnoor Sitarama Shastry, Sulamangalam Vaidyanatha Bhagavatar, Sulamangalam Soundararaja Bhagavatar, Ajjada Adibhatla Narayana Dasu, Embar Vijayaraghavachariar, Saraswati Bai and Padmasini Bai popularized the Harikatha tradition.
+Following Krishna Bhagavatar, other great exponents of this art form, such as Pandit Lakshmanachar, Tirupazhanam Panchapakesa Bhagavatar, Mangudi Chidambara Bhagavatar, Muthiah Bhagavatar, Tiruvaiyyar Annasami Bhagavatar, Embar Srirangachariyar, Konnoor Sitarama Shastry, Sulamangalam Vaidyanatha Bhagavatar, Sulamangalam Soundararaja Bhagavatar, Ajjada Adibhatla Narayana Dasu, Embar Vijayaraghavachariar, Saraswati Bai and Padmasini Bai popularised the Harikatha tradition.

 Saraswati Bai was a pioneering woman Harikatha exponent.
 She broke the monopoly of Brahmin men over this art form.
-This was attested by F. G. Natesa Iyer (in 1939) who said: "Saraswati Bai is a pioneer, and today, as a result of her sacrifices.
+This was attested by F. G. Natesa Iyer (in 1939), who said: "Saraswati Bai is a pioneer, and today, as a result of her sacrifices.
 Brahmins and non-Brahmins walk freely over the once forbidden ground.
 C. Saraswati Bai has achieved this miracle."

 Recent practitioners of Harikatha include Veeragandham Venkata Subbarao, Kota Sachchidananda Sastri, Mannargudi Sambasiva Bhagavatar, Banni Bai, Mysore Sreekantha Shastry, Kamala Murthy, Muppavarapu Simhachala Sastry, Embar Vijayaraghavachariar, Kalyanapuram Aravamudachariar, Vishaka hari, Gururajulu Naidu and T S Balakrishna Sastry.

-Paruthiyur Krishna Sastri started out as a Harikatha exponent and then changed to Pravachan style.
-One of the best harikatha renderings is on the life of saint Tyagaraja by Mullukutla Sadasiva Sastry from Tenali.
+Paruthiyur Krishna Sastri started as a Harikatha exponent and then changed to Pravachan style.
+One of the best Harikatha renderings is on the life of saint Tyagaraja by Mullukutla Sadasiva Sastry from Tenali.